Dynamic Game Semantics: Dynamic Games and Strategies

 \section{Dynamic Games and Strategies}

-The main idea of dynamic games and strategies is to introduce a distinction between \emph{internal} and \emph{external} moves to games and strategies; internal moves constitute ``internal communication'' between dynamic strategies, representing \emph{intensionality} of computation (n.b. they correspond to what is called ``intermediate moves'' before), and they are to be \emph{a posteriori} hidden by the \emph{hiding operation}, capturing \emph{dynamics} of computation.
-Internal moves are ``invisible'' to Opponent for they represent how Player ``internally'' computes the next external move.
+The present section introduces dynamic games and strategies and studies their algebraic structures.
+The main idea of dynamic games and strategies is to introduce the distinction between \emph{internal} and \emph{external} moves to conventional games and strategies; internal moves constitute `internal communication' between dynamic strategies, representing \emph{intensionality} of computation, and they are to be \emph{a posteriori} `hidden' by the \emph{hiding operation}, capturing \emph{dynamics} of computation.
+Conceptually, external moves are `official' ones for the underlying game, while internal moves are supposed to be `invisible' to Opponent for they represent how Player `internally' computes the next external move.

-Dynamic games and strategies are based on Guy McCusker's variant \cite{abramsky1999game}, which we simply call \emph{games and strategies} in this paper.
-We have chosen this variant for it in some sense combines good points of the two best-known variants: \emph{AJM-games} \cite{abramsky2000full} and \emph{HO-games} \cite{hyland2000full}: It interprets \emph{linear decomposition} of implication or \emph{Girard's translation} \cite{girard1987linear} (though it does not play a major role in this paper), and also it is \emph{flexible} enough to model a wide range of programming languages \cite{abramsky1999game} (thus, we hope that our framework is also applicable to various logics and programming languages, but it is left as future work).
+Dynamic games and strategies are based on the variant given in \cite{abramsky1999game}, which we call \emph{static} games and strategies (more generally, to distinguish our `dynamic concepts' from conventional ones, we add the word \emph{static} in front of the corresponding notions in \cite{abramsky1999game}, e.g., static arenas, static legal positions, etc.); this choice is because the variant combines good points of the two best-known variants: \emph{AJM-games} \cite{abramsky2000full} and \emph{HO-games} \cite{hyland2000full}: It interprets the \emph{linear decomposition} of implication \cite{girard1987linear}, and it is \emph{flexible} enough to model a wide range of programming features \cite{abramsky1999game}.
+We have chosen this variant with the hope that our framework is also applicable to various formal systems and programming languages.

-The present section introduces dynamic games and strategies and studies their algebraic and categorical structures.